Staying fit and well

 insurance policy, make a claim or if your circumstances change.
 If

 you are not honest, you may not be covered, as your insurer may not

 Making a health insurance

 Most health funds require you to make a claim within 2 years of

 incurring medical expenses following an accident or illness.
 Check

 what time limits your health fund applies to your level of cover

 Case study: Andrew's wise decision

-dentist that he needed his wisdom teeth removed.
-He rang his health
+he needed his wisdom teeth removed.
+Andrew rang his health fund to

 Like all types of insurance, deciding whether to